Travel in Iceland remains normal. See details on the latest eruption

 Snorkeling in Iceland is one of the most rewarding activities you can do year-round at Silfra Fissure.
 It’s totally safe and almost anyone can do it.

-Snorkeling in a clear water
+Snorkeling in clear water

-What is Snorkeling, Anyway?
+What is Snorkeling?

 Sign at Silfra Fissure in Iceland

 Silfra Fissure was recently named as one of the top activities in the world by TripAdvisor.
+It’s a great way to make your time in Iceland more exciting, particularly if you’re planning to embark on the Golden Circle!

 What you need to know before Snorkeling

-So yeah, almost anyone can try snorkeling.
+Almost anyone can try snorkeling.
 But to make the most of it, you should get some basic preparation under your belt.

 Learn how to breathe